 I came to WPI after more than 30 years in industry.
 Prior to my industrial career, I earned a Ph.D. in Computer Science from Carnegie-Mellon University and spent five years as a member of the faculty at University of Newcastle-upon-Tyne in Great Britain.

-I joined the WPI Computer Science Department in 2006, initially on a course-by-course basis and later as a regular part-time member of the teaching faculty.
+I joined the WPI Computer Science Department in 2006, initially on a course-by-course basis and later as a member of the teaching faculty.
 This is a realization of my lifelong goal to "retire" into teaching.
 Of course, teaching at WPI is, in no sense, "retirement.

 "Why WPI?
 Many years ago, Peters and Waterman wrote in their book "In Search of Excellence" that a characteristic of an excellent organization is one that gets extraordinary results from ordinary people.
 WPI does exactly that -- it routinely turns ordinary students into extraordinary graduates, adults who are able to make significant impacts in their workplaces after graduation.